ferre150/CS510-Ferrel/README.md

-# CPSC510
+# CS510
-Repository for CPSC 510
+Repository for CS 510